Eurocodes: National Highways' role in Eurocodes

 Implementation of Eurocodes

-As a public body, the Highways Agency expresses its requirements for the design of new and modification of existing structures (including geotechnical works) in terms of Eurocodes.
+As a public body, National Highways expresses its requirements for the design of new and modification of existing structures (including geotechnical works) in terms of Eurocodes.
 The Agency’s technical experts were involved in the drafting of the Eurocodes and the National Annexes.